Advising and Review of Student Performance

 - Each elective must be worth at least three credits.
 Multiple courses that add up to three credits may be used in place of one three-credit course with approval from the Master’s Degree Committee.

-- Up to two of the electives may be business courses.
+- Up to six credits may be business-related courses.

 - Any elective taken from outside the department (including all EP courses) requires prior approval of the Master’s Degree Committee.
 The Master’s Degree Committee will determine the appropriate number of credits for any elective taken outside the Whiting School of Engineering.

-- With approval of the Master's Degree Committee, the student may transfer up to three graduate courses from another institution.
-Students desiring such credit must make the request in writing to the Master's Degree Committee by the end of the first semester after matriculation.
+- With approval of the Master’s Degree Committee, students may transfer up to two graduate-level courses from another institution which were completed after the undergraduate degree was conferred if evidence is provided that the course was not applied to any previous degree.
+Students desiring such credit must make the request in writing to the Master’s Degree Committee by the end of the first semester after matriculation.
 This request must include a description of the course, a course syllabus, and documentation of the grade received.
 Please note that transfer coursework grades do not count towards calculation of the GPA.

-- Training on academic ethics in accordance with the Whiting School of Engineering policy.
-This requirement can be satisfied by passing EN.500.603 Graduate Academic Ethics.
+- Student must complete training on academic ethics in accordance with the Whiting School of Engineering policy.
+This requirement can be satisfied by passing EN.500.603 Graduate Academic Ethics

 - A grade of C or better must be achieved in each course to obtain credit.

-- A overall grade point average of 3.0 must be maintained, and a grade point average of a 3.0 is required to earn the degree at the end of the program.
+- An overall grade point average of 3.0 must be maintained, and a grade point average of a 3.0 is required to earn the degree at the end of the program.